 The purpose of Mapmydiabetes is to educate and inform people to take better care of themselves.
 The NHS has historically provided education sessions in a classroom environment.
 Mapmydiabetes is an adjunct or alternative to these sessions.
-It is a lot broader than simply enabling an understanding of diabetes.
-Mapmydiabetes offers ways of: accessing data from NHS patient notes; setting goals and targets for self management; planning meals; planning exercise regimes and so on.
+It’s a lot broader than simply enabling an understanding of diabetes.
+Mapmydiabetes offers ways of: accessing data from NHS patient notes; setting goals and targets for self management; planning meals; planning exercise regimes; and so on.

 Either get on a plane to California or accept there is no money, and make a plan to do without!

 Getting medical products into the hands of patients is a key challenge faced by entrepreneurs in the health sector.
-If you have not developed a healthcare product or service before, you may be misguided to think that if you make a product that is ‘cooler’ and/or easier to use, people will use it.
+If you have not developed a healthcare product or service before, you may be misguided to think that if you make a product that is “cooler” and/or easier to use, people will use it.
 However, the reality is doctors and patients are very reluctant to change the ways they do things.
-You need to think about how you are supporting providers and patients alike.
-You also need to think about the complex chain of stake-holders and you need to convince and bring all these parties along with you.
+You need to think about how you’re supporting providers and patients alike.
+You also need to think about the complex chain of stakeholders and you need to convince and bring all these parties along with you.

 Mapmydiabetes has a number of different partnerships with both private and public sector organisations.
-How did these come about?
+How did you secure these collaborations?

 If you want to sell products to NHS, you’ll need all the help you can get because of the complexity of customer.
 This said, starting partnerships for no reason is not a good use of anyone’s time.
 The right partnership at the right moment, drawing on old contacts and formalising these connections is essential.
 A lot will depend on your network, but if your business is valuable then partnerships will not be hard to find to develop value around your own product and company.

-Do you have any advice on when to and when not to form partnerships?
+Do you have advice on when not to form partnerships?

 Do business with people who you put in paperwork with anyway but don’t feel you will need it!

-Would you recommend working in a corporate setting prior to setting up own business?
+Would you recommend working in a corporate setting prior to setting up a business?

 With respect to global expansion, yes absolutely.
 We plan to develop in the Middle East.
 They have very similar problems to the UK.
-The US health market is too fragmented, and I don’t consider a sensible step unless you have a bottomless pit of money to throw at it, which we don’t.
+The US health market is too fragmented, and I don’t consider it a sensible step unless you have a bottomless pit of money to throw at it, which we don’t.
 We also hope to expand our product area.
-We are now delivering obesity and COPD services and are expanding into dermatology and Type 1 Diabetes.
+We are now delivering obesity and chronic obstructive pulmonary disease services and are expanding into dermatology and type 1 diabetes.

-What are your thoughts on future trends in healthcare delivery?
+What are your predictions for future trends in healthcare delivery?

-Which UK start-ups are you particularly excited by?
+Finally, are there any UK start-ups that you’re particularly excited by?